 More detailed information about performing Life Cycle Assessments (LCA) will be provided in the forthcoming SE 2050 Database LCA Methodology Guide, intended for publication in 2022.
-However, users are encouraged to begin performing Life Cycle Assessments and submit projects to the database as soon as possible using available resources, including the SE 2050 Embodied and other tools mentioned in this User Guide.
+However, users are encouraged to begin performing Life Cycle Assessments and submit projects to the database as soon as possible using available resources, including the SE 2050 Embodied Carbon Order of Magnitude tool and other tools mentioned in this User Guide.
 The SE 2050 Beta Database allows users to easily update any project at any time when the design progresses or the LCA is refined.

-SE 2050 Beta Database User Guide This document
+SE 20250 Beta Database User Guide This document